User research • Interviews • Functional analysis

 When the user selects the “find out” option, they would enter a questionnaire accompanied by a friendly dog - a chatbot - that would guide them through it.

-A unique subscription questionnaire was designed, with four strategic questions that lead to the attribution of a subscription plan.
+After rounds of usability testing and some interviews, a unique subscription questionnaire was designed, with four strategic questions that lead to the attribution of a subscription plan.

 In regard to the sponsoring plan, it was crucial to build an appealing gallery and keep the user interested in the several animals in need of support.